 At its core, this Strategic Plan defines why the PUD undertakes its programs, projects and initiatives and further provides the framework for creating other critical governance and management tools that define WHAT the PUD will do and HOW it will do it.
 A thorough process began in early 2015 that included a series a public workshops with Commissioners and staff, input from customers, elected officials, and meetings with several key stakeholders, and the general public.

 A strategic plan is a valuable tool in guiding the PUD, its Commission and staff into the near and mid-term future.
 It is a useful mechanism for communicating the PUD’s intentions and priorities to both internal and external audiences while assuring organizational consensus and commitment to the PUD’s priorities.

-- It will be used to develop and adopt the PUD’s operating and capital budgets for 2017 and beyond.
+The strategic plan will be used to develop and adopt the PUD’s operating and capital budgets for 2017 and beyond.

-- One of several keystone documents, it will provide the structural framework for the PUD’s work, guided by state statutes and represent best management practices that guide the PUD in the operating and managing of the District.
+One of several keystone documents, it will provide the structural framework for the PUD’s work, guided by state statutes and represent best management practices that guide the PUD in the operating and managing of the District.

 The plan is our road map for projects and services through the year 2025.